 Each month, servicers must account for SCRA loans on their Monthly Accounting Report.
 An attachment to the All Participants Memorandums explains how to report payments on eligible loans.
 Issuers may submit requests for reimbursement on a quarterly basis only.
 Requests are to be submitted by February 10, May 10, August 10, and November 10.

-If you have any questions about our SCRA program, please e-mail Ginnie Mae's SCRA Coordinator or call our SCRA Hotline at: 1-888-446-6434 (option 3).
+If you have any questions about our SCRA program, please contact Ginnie Mae's SCRA Coordinator on our SCRA Hotline at: 1-888-446-6434 (option 3).